chromaway/cc-api-service/README.md

 Methods should be called using HTTP POST.
 Data should be encoded in JSON.
 Response is JSON-encoded.
 Transaction ids and transactions are hex-encoded.
 Server will respond with HTTP status 400 if request is not understood and HTTP status 500 in case of an error.

-Call which construct transactions (`createIssueTx`, `createTransferTx`) accept 'transaction spec' which includes source addresses and targets.
+Call which construct transactions (`createIssueTx`, `createTransferTx`) accept 'transaction spec' which includes source addresses (or source coins) and targets.

 Colors are identified using color descriptors such as `epobc:<txid>:0:0`, an empty string "" stands for uncolored bitcoins.